ebi-ait/hca-ebi-wrangler-central/docs/SOPs/updating_zooma.md

 To view some summarised tables of curations from the Data source run:

 ```
+python3 generate_ontology_curation_reports.py
 ```

-As part of running the harvest_ontologies.py script, two reports will be generated.
-One provides summary information about the new mappings that were harvested in this iteration of the script.
-The other provides information about the entire ZOOMA data source.
+This script creates a web app with interactive tables that can be filtered and searched to help with detecting ontology curation errors.

+The tables generated are:
+##### Summarised table of curations from most recent harvest per project

+This table summarises the count of ontology curations per ontology term per project for the most recent ontology harvest, then sorts them in descending order by curation count.

+The idea being that if there are many curations for a single ontology term, that there may have been an error.
+These terms may also indicate that more specific terms need to be added to the underlying ontology to better capture the specified text.

+##### Summarised table of curations from most recent harvest

+This table summarises the count of ontology curations per ontology term across all projects that were imported in the latest harvest.

+##### Summarised table of curations from full ZOOMA file

+The same summary as above but for all curations in the zooma file, rather than the most recent harvest.

+##### Full table of curations from most recent harvest

+Non-summarised view of the most recent run of the harvest script.
+(Same as opening the `src/outputs/YYYY-mm-dd_HH_MM_property_mappings.tsv` in excel)

+##### Full table of curations from full ZOOMA data source

+Non-summarised view of the full ZOOMA data source.
+(Same as opening the `src/outputs/current_zooma_import.txt` in excel)

-Reviewing this report can help with detecting ontology curation errors before they are made a part of the ZOOMA data source.
+Reviewing the tables in this report can help with detecting ontology curation errors before they are made a part of the ZOOMA data source.

 #### Push to github